cltl-students/Weber_Elena_Automatic_Topic_Classification/readme.md

 * `undersampling.py` this script undersamples the input data, it is recommended to use the train dataset for this

 Topic Classification Task:
-* `classifier_bow_tfidf.py` this script trains various classifier, Naive Bayes, Logistic Regression, and Support Vector Machine and predicts the learned labels on the test data set using a Bag of Words combined with TF-IDF approach.
+* `classifier_bow_tfidf.py` this script trains various classifiers, Naive Bayes, Logistic Regression, and Support Vector Machine and predicts the learned labels on the test data set using a Bag of Words combined with TF-IDF approach.
 For this the following files are needed:
     * `preprocessing.py` this script serves as the preprocessing function, containing tokenizing, removal of named entities (`list_names.txt`, `de_volksbank_terms.txt`), lowercasing, removing stopwords, removing frequent words, removing undefinded characters, removing punctuation, removing digits, and lemmatizing.

    * `list_names.txt`

-    Optional: removing company-related terms using `de_volksbank_terms.txt` and spelling correction :
+    Optional: removing company-related terms using `de_volksbank_terms.txt` and spelling correction:

     * `de_volksbank_terms.txt`